 - 13 oz Nutella or other hazelnut spread

 - Preheat the oven to 350°F and grease a muffin pan with butter or oil spray.

 - In a large bowl, whisk together the eggs, heavy cream, vanilla and cinnamon.

 - Gently fold in the cubed bread, mixing until combined and soaked through.
-Be careful not to overmix-the bread becomes soft and can deteriorate.
+Do not over mix – the bread becomes soft and can deteriorate.

-- Immediately spoon half of the mixture into the prepared muffin pan, dividing amongst 9-10 muffin cups.
+- Immediately spoon half of the mixture into the prepared muffin pan, dividing among 12 muffin cups.

-- Drop a small dollop of Nutella or hazelnut spread, about 1 tsp, into each muffin.
-Top with the remaining french toast mixture.
+- Top with the remaining french toast mixture.

-- Bake for 25 to 30 minutes until the tops are dry and they are cooked throughout.
+- Bake for 25 – 27 minutes until the tops are dry and they are cooked throughout.

-- Let cool for at least 5 minutes as the cups settle and return to their original size.
+- Cool for at least 5 minutes as the cups settle and return to their original size.

-- Serve as is or with a dusting of powdered sugar.
+- Serve warm with more Nutella drizzled on top or a dusting of powdered sugar.

 Use a thick sliced bread like brioche or challah, or thick soft white bread.